 - Outreach opportunities through our website, newsletters, publications, and social media channels.

-Living in a globalised world, issues are not confined by geographic borders, and problems can be best tackled when different perspectives are blended.
-NEON aims to welcome diverse views and approaches from a range of backgrounds from organisations active in and with Europe.
-By joining NEON, your organisation and staff can be part of this dynamic community.
+Living in a globalised world, issues are not confined by geographic borders, and problems are best tackled when different perspectives are blended.
+NEON aims to welcome diverse views and approaches from a range of backgrounds from organisations active in Europe and beyond.

 Organisations wishing to apply for membership shall apply in writing to NEON giving the following information:

 - A letter stating that the organisation wants to join NEON

 - A letter stating that the organisation accepts the statutes and the internal rules of NEON

 - Legal status of the organisation and proofs of its independence towards, and not belonging to, energy companies or federation of companies in relation to the energy sector

 - Permanent address of the organisation with telephone, fax and e-mail and any other important contact details (e.g. foreign languages spoken, office hours)